RememberOfLife/mirabel/README.md

 * make games,frontends,engines dynamically loadable as plugins
 * engine compatiblity for arbitrary files?
 * how does the built in engine deliver its moves to the enginethread
-* how are options withing the gamestate config window passed?
+* how are options within the gamestate config window passed?
+* local docs / game rule window, per variant? images/graphic representations?

 # integration workflow